 We do not sell, rent or trade our user’s personally identifiable information.
 We also do not disclose personally identifiable information about users to third parties for marketing purposes.
 However, we may disclose information for the following purposes:

-To other (xxx) users.
-Certain information will be shared and allowed for viewing to other (xxx) users.
-Your name and profile picture may be viewed by any (xxx) user.
+To other Sympies users.
+Certain information will be shared and allowed for viewing to other Sympies users.
+Your name and profile picture may be viewed by any Sympies user.

 Your posts may be viewed publicly or privately (only among chosen users), depending on your privacy settings.